ferblape/pg_query.cr/README.md

 ## TODO

-Helper methods on PgQuery::Query object to fetch information about the query as tables used, columns selected, etc... aren't ready yet.
+Helper methods on PgQuery::Query object to fetch information like what tables were used in the query, what columns were selected, etc... aren't implemented.

 ## Contributing